 The printing price of your design is calculated automatically the moment it is placed online.
 As you modify your object (changing size, using batch control or hollowing feature, etc.) you will note that the price changes automatically.
 The pricing is based on a series of factors, including total volume, object size, and bounding box – to name a few.

-White, unpolished plastic has the quickest turn around time of our materials.
-Your object is estimated to arrive in 2-3 business days.
-Polishing, painting and particularly large objects can extend the processing time by 1-2 days on average.
+White, unpolished Nylon PA12 (plastic) has the quickest turn around time of our materials.
+Polishing, painting and particularly large objects can extend the processing time.
 The estimated shipping time is also calculated automatically as the object is uploaded.

 Delivery time should be added to processing time and depends on the delivery option you choose.

 You will have the choice among three delivery options: economical, standard, express.
 Your choice will necessarily impact the price of your order.